asyncapi/template-for-generator-templates/_README.md

 ag https://raw.githubusercontent.com/asyncapi/generator/v1.0.0-rc.15/test/docs/dummy.yml https://github.com/asyncapi/template-for-generator-templates -o output
 ```

 For local development, you need different variations of this command.
-First of all, you need to know about there important CLI flags:
+First of all, you need to know about three important CLI flags:
-- `--debug` enables the debug mode in Nunjucks engine what makes filters debugging simpler,
+- `--debug` enables the debug mode in Nunjucks engine what makes filters debugging simpler.
 - `--watch-template` enables a watcher of changes that you make in the Template.
-It regenerates your Template whenever it detects a change,
+It regenerates your Template whenever it detects a change.
-- `--install` enforces reinstallation of the Template
+- `--install` enforces reinstallation of the Template.

 There are two ways you can work on template development:
 - Use global Generator and Template from your local sources: